• Home

 Trust Fund Projects and Activities

-Donations to the John Hindmarsh Environmental Trust Fund may be made on-line through CanadaHelps.
-Visit https://www.canadahelps.org/en/charities/maitland-conservation-foundation/ to direct your donation to the Trust Fund.
+Donations to the John Hindmarsh Environmental Trust Fund may be made on-line through the Maitland Conservation Foundation’s page at CanadaHelps.
 If you would like to donate by cheque please make it out to the Maitland Conservation Foundation and include JHETF in the memo line.

 Cheques may be mailed to: